JoeKnittel/joeknittel.github.io/_posts/2021-02-14-Managing-Databases-Using-SQL-and-Interacting-with-them-in-R.md

 If you’re on a different OS, then start <a href = "https://dev.mysql.com/downloads/mysql/">here</a> by downloading MySQL Server for your particular OS.
 You may find other MySQL tools (e.g., an ODBC connector) useful in the future, but MySQL Server is all we’ll need.

-*Note 1*: MySQL Server installation may take upwards of an hour to complete, will require several gigabytes of storage, and will likely download a number of dependencies (e.g., Visual Studio) along the way.
+*Note 1: MySQL Server installation may take upwards of an hour to complete, will require several gigabytes of storage, and will likely download a number of dependencies (e.g., Visual Studio) along the way.*

-*Note 2*: Towards the end of the installation process, you will be asked to provide a root password.
-Record this information somewhere safe, as it will be used whenever you want to interact with the DBMS.
+*Note 2: Towards the end of the installation process, you will be asked to provide a root password.
+Record this information somewhere safe, as it will be used whenever you want to interact with the DBMS.*

 ## SQL, the Language of Your Favorite DBMS